How to become a freelance translator in 10 easy steps

 In this digital age, most online translation jobs are posted online.
 Your quality of translation work can speak for yourself and might even land you some great opportunities.

-So, here’s what you need to do, join the social media groups of online translation agencies.
-Create an impressive profile, use your creative writing skills, share tips for language professionals, start your blog with links to translator resources, list valuable tips, and you will be a successful freelance translator.
+So, here’s what you need to do: join the social media groups of online translation agencies.
+Create an impressive profile, use your creative writing skills, share tips for language professionals, start your blog with links to translator resources, and list valuable tips.
+You will be a successful freelance translator.

 Step 9: Develop your linguistic resources

 Your work and your linguistic assets are like gold.
-Take care of them from the start by handling them perfectly, and work every day on making sure they grow.
+Take care of them from the start by handling them perfectly, and work daily to ensure they grow.
 During your career, you are expected to come across challenging projects, and in such instances, if you don’t have access to the right translator resources, you won’t be able to deliver in time.
 Even online translation agencies help their translators with CAT tools and translation software so that they get project approval in time.
 You, too, can use CAT tools or learn from simple guides available online.

 Step 10: Rinse and repeat!